Organization Structure: Everything You Need to Know

 When selecting an organizational structure, there are several factors to consider.
 These include the size of the business, its goals and objectives, the type of industry it operates in, and its structure (i.e., centralized or a decentralized structure).

-It's also important to consider how much control you want over decision-making, what kind of culture you want to foster within your organization, and how you want to incentivize employees and measure their performance.
+It's also important to consider how much control you want over decision-making, what kind of corporate culture you want to foster within your organization, and how you want to incentivize employees and measure their performance.

 Implementing an effective organizational structure requires careful planning and execution.
 Start by clarifying the organization's goals and objectives, as this will help you determine which type of organizational structure determines what is most appropriate.